Traditional Baklava By Kouzounas Kitchen

 1 cup demerara sugar or granulated sugar (For thicker syrup use demerara)

-In a food processor, chop the nuts, until medium course grind.
+- In a food processor, chop the nuts, until medium-coarse grind.
 Set aside.

-Place three sheets of phyllo on the bottom of the pan, making sure to butter each sheet.
-Sprinkle about 2 tablespoons of nut mixture over the top, making sure all the sheets get some nut mixture.
+- Place 7 sheets of phyllo on the bottom of the pan, making sure to butter each sheet.

-Using a sharp knife cut into square shape peices.
+- Using a sharp knife cut into square shape pieces.

-Bake for about 45 minutes, or until the top is golden brown.
+- Bake for about 45 minutes, or until the top is golden brown.
 (Make sure the bottom phyllo is golden brown as well.)
-You can place a piece of foil over the top if the bottom isn’t fully cooked.
+You can place a piece of foil over the top of the bottom isn’t fully cooked.